gkeary/contribute/README.md

     for a list of available runtimes.
     (ExecJS::RuntimeUnavailable)

-To fix this error either install node.js with:
+To fix this error either *install node.js* (with: sudo apt-get nodejs)
-    sudo apt-get nodejs

 OR

 Include 'therubyracer' in your Gemfile.
 To use the ruby racer in rails, or any application using Bundler to manage gems, add the following to your Gemfile

    gem "therubyracer", :require => 'v8'
-   gem "therubyracer", "~> 0.8.2.pre" #bleeding edge.

 Adding links
 ============